PaulZC/Pyrotechnic_Balloon_Cut-Down/LEARN.md

 The [eRIC](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/tree/master/eRIC) directory contains the code for the eRIC integrated controller.

+See [CUTTER.md](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/blob/master/CUTTER.md) for details on how to assemble the mechanical parts.

+The [Drawings](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/tree/master/Drawings) directory contains the drawings for the mechanical parts.

 ### eRIC

 The heart of the Cut-Down Device is the eRIC4 or eRIC9 [easyRadio Integrated Controller](http://www.lprs.co.uk/products/easyradio-ism-modules/eric-soc-rf-modules.html).